 Sleep regression is more prevalent than you think.
 The kid wakes up frequently during the night and compensates for the lost sleep in the day.
 The condition can lead to morning fatigue, sleeping disorders or other issues.
 Young babies aged 4-6 months are more susceptible to lapses in their sleep cycle.

-Other probable reasons why your child is waking up early, might be an illness.
-Consult a doctor if your child is overweight, has breathing issues or snores.
+Another probable reason why your child is waking up early might be an illness.
+Consult a doctor if your child is overweight, has breathing issues, or snores.
 There might be a chance of sleep apnea that can get dangerous if left untreated for long.

 Effective sleep strategies

-Most mothers have to get back to their jobs after the baby is born.
+Many mothers have to get back to their jobs after the baby is born.
 It can get very exhausting to balance personal and professional commitments.
-Check out these tips, curated for working mothers wanting to restart their careers after the maternity leave.
+Check out these tips, curated for working mothers wanting to restart their careers after maternity leave.